Reach inbox zero with the Getting Things Done three-step workflow

-The original book, Getting Things Done: The Art of Stress-free Productivity has been published in over thirty languages globally.
+The original book, Getting Things Done: The Art of Stress-Free Productivity, has been published in over thirty languages globally.
 The GTD system, when implemented correctly, is a foolproof method that lets you keep track of what you need to do, should do, or should consider doing.

 What makes GTD so special?

-Many of our tasks and duties, such as creative thinking, strategies, and ideas, do not necessarily take our time, but they take up a lot of room in our brain.
+Many of our tasks and duties, such as creative thinking, strategies, and ideas, do not necessarily take our time, but they take up a lot of room in our brains.

 But when you have external storage for ideas, your brain is no longer clogged by future or past to-dos.
 This leaves you a clear headspace for what you should do right now.

-The 5 steps of the GTD workflow
+The five steps of the Getting Things Done workflow

 What's great about GTD is that it’s flexible and suitable for any kind of workflow.
 It doesn’t matter what tools you use, as long as they allow you to go through the following steps: